-Candidates must complete over a period of at least four sessions eight courses chosen from those listed below, or from the MStats courses, or from the pass MA degree courses offered by the School of Philosophy over a period of at least four sessions.
+Candidates must complete over a period of at least four sessions eight courses chosen from those listed below, or from the MStats courses, or from the pass MA degree courses offered by the School of Philosophy.
 The courses 10.181G, 10.182G, 10.183G and 10.184G must be included in the eight.
 The choice of courses must be approved by the Head of School, and candidates must submit an essay (10.481G) on an approved topic.

 In addition, the Head of the School of Mathematics may prescribe as co-requisites other courses in the School of Mathematics which he deems appropriate in each individual case.

-The degree is intended for practising teachers.
+The degree course is intended for practising teachers.
 The prerequisites include the DipEd or equivalent qualification.